pzaino/thecrowler/doc/email-crawling-design.md

 or credential mechanism.
 The exact credential schema is outside this inspection.

+## Static HTML parsing and extraction findings

+Email HTML can be parsed and selected **without browser navigation, JavaScript execution, or network resource loading**, provided the email path uses the static fallback in `pkg/scraper` and does not invoke browser-oriented runtime capabilities.

+The inspected packages divide the relevant responsibilities as follows:

+- `pkg/browser` currently contains VDI/WebDriver acquisition, setup,
+  navigation, DOM-readiness polling, and cleanup. `Setup` navigates to an initial URL (defaulting to `about:blank`), and `WithSession` optionally navigates to the requested URL and executes JavaScript to check `document.readyState`.
+These APIs are not appropriate for an email body and must not be used by the email processor.
+- `scraper.Extractor.Extract` has a static fallback after browser lookup.
+It obtains a string from `WebDriver.PageSource`, parses it with `goquery`, uses `htmlquery` for XPath, and applies regex directly to the source.
+Parsing does not dereference `src`, `href`, stylesheet, image, iframe, or other resource URLs and does not execute script.
+- The fallback currently supports CSS, XPath, and regex selectors.
+CSS supports the normal `ExtractElement` text/attribute/pattern behavior.
+XPath currently returns node inner text; selector kinds such as ID, name, class, tag, link text, and `js_path` have no static fallback and therefore must either be rejected for email rules or normalized to supported CSS/XPath selectors.
+- `scraper.ParseHTML`, `ConvertHTML`, and `ExtractHTMLData` are also reusable for converting a complete HTML body or an extracted HTML fragment to the stable `HTMLNode` shape.
+This traversal is local-only; it skips active/presentation elements such as scripts, styles, iframes, and images rather than loading them.
+- `scraper.ApplyRule` and `ApplyRulesGroup` provide the reusable rule-level integration above `Extractor`.
+A zero/`NoopRuntime` is valid for pure extraction and local post-processing.
+Browser wait conditions, JavaScript collection, crawler page conditions, plugin/agent selectors, and HTTP post-processing are not part of the offline guarantee and must be rejected or left unavailable in an email-specific rule profile.

+### Selected integration point

+The future email processor should pass each decoded MIME `text/html` body to `scraper.ApplyRule` (or `ApplyRulesGroup` when a configured group is selected) with a static page-source adapter and a deliberately capability-limited scraper runtime.
+This retains existing selector, extraction, transformation, and local post-processing behavior without constructing a `ProcessContext`, leasing VDI capacity, or calling `browser.Setup`, `WithSession`, `Navigate`, `WaitForDOMReady`, or `ExtractJavaScriptFiles`.

+`pkg/crawler/selector_adapter.go` is **not** the email integration point.
+Its `crawlerExtractor` binds value matching and plugin/agent calls to `ProcessContext`, `executeRuleCall`, and a WebDriver.
+The rule-level `pkg/scraper` API already supplies a transport-neutral default value matcher and explicit optional capabilities, so importing the crawler adapter would pull browser/crawler side effects back into the email path.

+### Required reusable `pkg/browser` helper

+The existing static fallback is still exposed through a `*vdi.WebDriver`, so a small reusable source-only adapter is required unless `pkg/scraper` later gains a direct `ExtractHTML(source, request)` entry point.
+Place that adapter in `pkg/browser` so the WebDriver compatibility shim remains owned at the browser boundary.
+A future helper (for example, `NewStaticHTMLDriver(source string)`) should:

+- return the supplied immutable HTML from `PageSource`;
+- return an empty element set from `FindElements`, causing CSS lookup to use the parser fallback;
+- return explicit unsupported-operation errors for navigation, script execution, element interaction, cookies, windows, screenshots, and every other browser operation, rather than delegating to Selenium or embedding a nil implementation that could panic;
+- perform no setup, URL resolution, external fetch, JavaScript execution, or resource loading; and
+- be reusable by non-email callers that already have trusted HTML text and want the same static scraper behavior.

+This helper is only an adapter for the current scraper signature.
+It is not a browser session and must never be passed to browser lifecycle or action APIs.
+No helper or email behavior is added by this design change.

 ## Proposed dispatch boundary

 Introduce a source-level dispatcher **before VDI acquisition**, rather than